BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Arcane - Storytelling.md

 ---

-- Release: WordPress
+Identifier: 113148e9-1079-4c3d-b677-0c19adfde2a4
-- Title: Arcane | Storytelling
+Title: Arcane - Storytelling

-- Categories: Arcane, Thoughts about fiction
+Tags:
+- Topics::Fiction
-- Tags: Arcane, Storytelling
+- Topics::Fiction::Storytelling

-- Excerpt: |
+- Media::Arcane

+Warnings:
-    <p class="warning">Full spoilers for Arcane season 1.</p>
+- Full spoilers for Arcane season 1.

+Excerpt: |
-    <p>A few points about the storytelling in Arcane, and its pacing.</p>
+  A few points about the storytelling in Arcane, and its pacing.

 ---

-***Full spoilers for Arcane season 1.***

-*This was originally posted on Reddit /r/arcane on 15 December 2021.*

 I was trying to write about Arcane's pacing (perhaps a cursed word in commentary), but it ended up going all over the place, being more about storytelling in general and feeling simply wrong to an extent.
 So instead, I thought I would list the points I had in a less formal way.
 Hopefully, I can get people's feelings about those and spark a discussion or two.